FPGA AI Suite: PCIe-based Design Example User Guide

 3. Receive reads/writes to its DMA CSR.

 Much of board.qsys operates using the Avalon® Memory-mapped (MM) interface protocol.
-The FPGA AI Suite DMA uses AXI protocol, and board.qsys has Avalon® MM interface to AXI adapters just before each interface is exported from the FPGA AI Suite IP (so that outside of the Platform Designer system it can be connected to FPGA AI Suite IP).
-Clock crossing are also handled inside of board.qsys.
+The FPGA AI Suite DMA uses AXI protocol, and board.qsys has Avalon® MM interface to AXI adapters just before each interface is exported to the FPGA AI Suite IP (so that outside of the Platform Designer system it can be connected to FPGA AI Suite IP).
+Clock crossing is also handled inside of board.qsys.
 For example, the host interface must be brought to the DDR clock to talk with the FPGA AI Suite IP CSR.

 FPGA AI Suite IP protocols: